rancher/docs/content/rancher/v2.x/en/project-admin/tools/monitoring/_index.md

 If [cluster monitoring]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/monitoring/) is also enabled for the project, [workload metrics]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/tools/monitoring/cluster-metrics/#workload-metrics) are  available for the project.

-If only project monitoring is enabled, you can monitor custom metrics from any [exporters](https://prometheus.io/docs/instrumenting/exporters/).
+You can monitor custom metrics from any [exporters](https://prometheus.io/docs/instrumenting/exporters/) as long as project monitoring is enabled.
 You can also expose some custom endpoints on deployments without needing to configure Prometheus for your project.

 ### Example